 Registration of Trademarks

-Once a trademark search is completed, the application for trademark registration can be filed with the Trade Marks Registry.
+Once a trademark search is completed, the application for trademark registration in delhi, india can be filed with the Trade Marks Registry.
 The application for registration of trademark must be made in the prescribed manner along with applicable fee for trademark registration.
 A trademark application can be filed for a single/ multi-class.
 Application claiming priority from a convention country can also be filed in India within six months from the priority date.

-When Trademark registration application is filed with the Trade Marks Registry, a trademark application number is allotted by the Registry.
+When Trademark registration application or trademark registration in Delhi is filed with the Trade Marks Registry, a trademark application number is allotted by the Registry.
 Thereafter, application is sent for Vienna Codification.
 An application so filed is examined by the Registrar in accordance to the provisions of the Trade Marks Act, 1999 and Rules thereof and the examination report is issued.
 Pursuant to the issuance of the examination report, the applicant must file an appropriate reply.
 Depending on the reply, the Examiner determines whether the application be accepted, refused or accepted with certain limitations.
 If the application is rejected, the applicant can appeal at the Intellectual Property Appellate Board.
 After examination and upon acceptance thereof, the application is ordered for advertisement/ publication in the Trade Marks Journal.
 On publication of the trademark, any aggrieved person can oppose the registration by filing the notice of opposition within the period of four months from the date on which trademark was published in the Trade Marks Journal.
 Within the term of four months of publication in the Trade Marks Journal, if application is not opposed by a third party, the trademark will proceed for registration and the trademark authority will proceed to issue a registration certificate.

 Registration of trademark shall be valid for a period of ten years from the date of filing of application and can be renewed from time to time for period of ten years on payment of renewal fees.
-India has acceded to the Madrid Protocol with effect from July 8, 2013 whereby trademark owner may obtain registration of trademark in multiple countries through single International Application.
+India has acceded to the Madrid Protocol with effect from July 8, 2013 whereby trademark owner may obtain registration of trademark in multiple countries through single International trademark registration (Application).
 It is governed by Madrid Protocol and Madrid Agreement and is administered through the International Bureau of World Intellectual Property Office.

 For many companies, trademarks are important business assets built through goodwill and reputation.
 They can be subject to misuse through infringement, dilution, cybersquatting, unfair competition, false advertising and tarnishment.
 It is important for trademark owner to be proactive when it comes to monitoring for potential infringement and enforcing rights as a trademark owner.
 The actions which can be taken to protect trademarks in India, including against passing off and infringement, are as follows.